DataPrajna/Do-It-Yourslef-data-science/README.md

 This project first develops a simple linear regression model.
 Tested the model with polynomial and sinusoidal training data set.

-In the next phase hidden layers are added to this simple models to improve acciracy of fitting.
+In the next phase, hidden layers are added to this simple regression model to improve accuracy of fitting.

 The developed models are are tested with MNIST dataset.